-6. Waterfowl pair counts --

-Nordenskjold wetland

-As in past years, a standard sample of water bodies was visited weekly and surveyed for water birds; five counts were made.
+6. Waterfowl pair counts -- Nordenskjold wetland As in past years, a standard sample of water bodies was visited weekly and surveyed for water birds; five counts were made.
 Water level gauges track the volume of water in this sample of wetlands as a measure of overall wetland health in the central territory.
 Data were collated and entered into a database.
 Progress: The data were pooled with cooperators surveying similar wetlands elsewhere and collated by C.W.S., Whitehorse.
 Ponds in the study area generally held more water than in recent years.

-S.VanDelft, D.Mossop, Support: Y.C., CWS,

-7. Breeding songbird survey --

-Eagle plains, Dempster Hwy

-Two standard breeding bird surveys were carried out along the Dempster Hwy in the Blackstone and Eagle River/Arctic Circle area.
+Manon Fontaine, D.Mossop, Support: Y.C., CWS, 7.
+Breeding songbird survey -- Eagle plains, Dempster Hwy Two standard breeding bird surveys were carried out along the Dempster Hwy in the Blackstone and Eagle River/Arctic Circle area.
 All data were collated and submitted to the National Breeding bird survey, Ottawa.

-D. Mossop., S.VanDelft Support: YC,

-8. Peregrine falcon productivity study --

-Yukon Wide

-Key reporting for the national peregrine falcon survey occurs every 5 years.
-In 2010 all 5 sub-populations in the Yukon were surveyed by a variety of mostly volunteer and government personnel.
+D. Mossop., Manon Fonatine Support: YC, 8.
+Peregrine falcon productivity study -- Yukon Wide Key reporting for the national peregrine falcon survey occurs every 5 years.
+In 2015 all 5 sub-populations in the Yukon were surveyed by a variety of mostly volunteer and government personnel.
 Just under 70% of known pairs were visited (approximately 170 sites visited).
-Survey in 2015 was a similar effort.
-We visited 188 nest sites (about 70% of known sites).
-Progress: fifty four percent of nest sites were occupied by adults but troubling is the finding that only 27% were producing young.
-Reporting:
+In 2016 we surveyed an upper section of the Yukon River population that was missed in the 2015 survey.
+Progress: In 2015 fifty four percent of nest sites were occupied by adults but troubling is the finding that only 20% were producing young...in the smaller sample of the current year, production was less than 10%.